Topological biomarkers for real-time detection of epileptic seizures: Results

-Our approach consists of the real time computation of the persistent diagrams associated to the time-evolving point clouds of size equivalent to ~500 points (625 points for MEG recordings at sampling frequency 625 Hz, 400 points for iEEG recordings at frequency 200 Hz and 512 points for EEG recordings at frequency 256 Hz).
+Our approach consists of the real time computation of the persistent diagrams associated to the time-evolving point clouds of approximate size of $\sim 500$ points (625 points for MEG recordings at sampling frequency 625 Hz, 400 points for iEEG recordings at frequency 200 Hz and 512 points for EEG recordings at frequency 256 Hz).
 These diagrams are updated every 0.5 seconds.
-The execution time of the computation of every diagram is $\sim 0.25$ seconds\footnote{MacBook Pro 8-core CPU 32-core GPU 16 GB unified memory.} and it is performed with the software {\fontfamily{lmss}\selectfont Ripser} \cite{ripser2021}.
+The execution time of the computation of every diagram is $\sim 0.25$ seconds and it is performed with the software {\fontfamily{lmss}\selectfont Ripser} \cite{ripser2021}.
+All the computations were performed in a MacBook Pro 8-core CPU 32-core GPU 16 GB unified memory.

-The 1-Wasserstein distance between persistence diagrams can be computed using the Hungarian algorithm \cite{kuhn1955hungarian} in $O(d^3)$ time, where $d$ is the total number of points in the two diagrams.
-This algorithm is implemented in the package {\fontfamily{lmss}\selectfont Ripser}, and in practice it takes $\sim 0.1$ seconds.
+The 1-Wasserstein distance between persistence diagrams can be computed using the Hungarian algorithm \cite{kuhn1955hungarian}, which is implemented in the package {\fontfamily{lmss}\selectfont Ripser} and in practice it takes $\sim 0.1$ seconds.

 The total persistence of a persistence diagram can be computed in linear time in the number of points of a diagram, which in practice takes only $\sim 0.5\times 10^{-5}$ seconds.

 Overall, our pipeline consists of the computation of the persistence diagram up to degree 1 of the sliding-window embedding of the signals, and the computation of the derivative and the total persistence indicators for every degree.
 All this process (which is updated every 0.5 seconds) takes less than 0.5 seconds and it can be performed in real time.